Local structural distortions drive magnetic molecular field in compositionally complex spinel oxide

 \textbf{Results}:

-{\bf Synthesis and crystal structure:} The synthesis of polycrystalline samples of five parent compounds $A$Cr$_2$O$_4$ (\textit{A} = Mn, Co, Ni, Cu and Zn) and $A^5$Cr$_2$O$_4$ was carried out using a conventional solid-state synthesis route (details are provided in the Methods section).
-The powder X-ray diffraction (XRD) pattern of $A^5$Cr$_2$O$_4$ at room temperature is compared with that of two parent members, tetragonal CuCr$_2$O$_4$ and cubic ZnCr$_2$O$_4$, in Fig.~\ref{Fig1}(b).
+{\bf Synthesis and global structural symmetry:} The synthesis of polycrystalline samples of five parent compounds $A$Cr$_2$O$_4$ (\textit{A} = Mn, Co, Ni, Cu and Zn) and $A^5$Cr$_2$O$_4$ was carried out using a conventional solid-state synthesis route (details are provided in the Methods section).
+The powder X-ray diffraction (XRD) pattern of $A^5$Cr$_2$O$_4$ at room temperature is compared with that of two parent members, tetragonal CuCr$_2$O$_4$ and cubic ZnCr$_2$O$_4$, in Fig.~\ref{Fig1}(d).
 Similar to ZnCr$_2$O$_4$, the diffraction pattern of $A^5$Cr$_2$O$_4$ can be indexed and refined with a normal spinel structure with cubic symmetry having a space group of $Fd\bar{3}m$ (space group number: 227).
-The diffraction patterns and structural information obtained from the refinement of all six compounds are shown in the Supplementary Information (Table S1 and Fig. S1).
-The lattice constants and lattice volumes for the five parent members and $A^5$Cr$_2$O$_4$ at room temperature are shown in Fig.~\ref{Fig1}(c).
+The diffraction patterns and structural information obtained from the refinement of all six compounds are shown in the Supplementary (Table S1 and Fig. S1).
+The lattice constants and lattice volumes of five parent members and $A^5$Cr$_2$O$_4$ at room temperature are shown in Fig.~\ref{Fig1}(e).
 For comparison, the lattice constant $a$ of the tetragonal members NiCr$_2$O$_4$ and CuCr$_2$O$_4$ is multiplied by $\sqrt{2}$ (see Supplementary Fig. S2).
 The trend in lattice parameters and volume can be understood by considering the ionic radii of $A^{2+}$ ions.
 The average ionic radii (0.592 \AA) of the $A$-site for $A^5$Cr$_2$O$_4$ are closer to those of Zn$^{2+}$ (0.60 \AA) and Co$^{2+}$ (0.58 \AA) [ionic radii of Mn$^{2+}$: 0.66 \AA, Ni$^{2+}$: 0.55 \AA, and Cu$^{2+}$: 0.57 \AA]~\cite{Shannon:1970p1046}, leading to similar unit cell volumes of $A^5$Cr$_2$O$_4$ and $A$Cr$_2$O$_4$ ($A$= Co and Zn).
-Although NiCr$_2$O$_4$ is tetragonal, the Jahn-Teller distortion is very small at 300 K, and the unit cell volume is very similar.
-It can also be inferred from Fig.~\ref{Fig1}(c) that the Mn and Cu ions are likely to experience internal stress (compressive for Mn and tensile for Cu) when introduced into $A^5$Cr$_2$O$_4$, leading to strong local distortions.
+Although NiCr$_2$O$_4$ is tetragonal, the Jahn-Teller distortion is very small at 300 K, and the unit cell volume is very similar to $A^5$Cr$_2$O$_4$.
+It can also be inferred from Fig.~\ref{Fig1}(e) that the Mn and Cu ions are likely to experience internal stress (compressive for Mn and tensile for Cu) when introduced into $A^5$Cr$_2$O$_4$, leading to local structural distortions.